I really want the antenna installed in my attic. Will that work?

 Can a TV antenna receive FM radio?

-The TV antennas we install are not designed to cover FM frequencies and some systems include an FM filter to keep strong local stations from overloading the amplifications stages.
-Nevertheless, most TV antenna setups will provide at least some level of reception on FM – at least on par with an indoor antenna.
-For better FM reception, we highly recommend a dedicated FM antenna (which can be combined into the same coax as the TV Antenna, for distribution around the house).
+Most of the TV antennas we install are not designed to cover FM frequencies.
+Some systems include an FM filter to keep strong local stations from overloading the amplifications stages.
+If you are also interested in FM reception, please let us know when contacting us.
+We can install a TV antenna also designed to cover FM frequencies or add a dedicated FM antenna to the system (which can be run simultaneously over the same coax cabling as the TV antenna).

 What is LTE/Cell interference?
 How do I know if it’s a problem?

 UHF TV channels 37-83 (608-890MHz) have been re-allocated for use by cell carriers.
 Antennas were designed to pick up those frequencies and preamplifiers/amplifiers were also designed to amplify them.
 When in close proximity to a cell tower, amplifiers (particularly the mast-mounted preamplifier) can overload, which cause picture breakups and pixelation, particularly on stations in the UHF band.
-The problem can be alleviated via the installation of a specialized low-pass filter.
+In our experience, this is a very common problem!
+The interference can be alleviated via the installation of a specialized low-pass filter placed before the preamplifier, or a preamplifier which has integrated filtering.
 We can accurately diagnose this type of interference with a spectrum analyzer.

 What is FM interference?
 How do I know if it’s a problem?